Beyond real blow-up: Masuda detours and complex holonomy: Comments

 Superficially opposites, we may invoke the elementary relation $t\mapsto \mi t$ between real and imaginary time directions $t\in\C$, and recognize them as real cousins in a complex world.

 Related examples are the transition from the ``soft spring'' mathematical pendulum \eqref{pen} with force law $g(x)=-\sin x$ to the ``hard spring'' pendulum $g(x)=-\sinh v$.
-Alternatively, we may view the two ``pendula'' as equilibria of reaction-diffusion equations.
-For suitable classes of force laws $g$, the passage between real to imaginary space variables $x$ then corresponds to a transition from Dirichlet and Neumann boundary conditions -- a quite ominous transition within conventional physics.
+Alternatively, we may view the two ``pendula'' as equilibria of real reaction-diffusion equations.
+For suitable classes of force laws $g$, the passage from real to imaginary space variables $x$ then corresponds to a transition from Dirichlet to Neumann boundary conditions -- a quite ominous transition within conventional physics.
 See \cite{FiedlerYamaguti} for a more detailed discussion.